What is vitamin B6 and magnesium therapy?

 Where does vitamin B6 and magnesium therapy come from?

-This approach is based on a 1960s theory that suggests that some psychiatric disorders, including autism, are caused by vitamin and mineral deficiencies.
+This approach is based on a 1960s theory that suggests that some psychiatric disorders are caused by vitamin and mineral deficiencies.
 Initially, vitamin B6 was used as a treatment for schizophrenia and was later used with children with ‘autistic syndrome’.

 What is the idea behind vitamin B6 and magnesium therapy for autistic people?

-Supporters of this therapy believe that autistic people might have a vitamin B6 deficiency, and that this causes their autism.
+Supporters of this therapy believe that autistic people might have a vitamin B6 deficiency, which causes their autism.
 They claim that taking large doses of vitamin B6 will fix the deficiency, thus curing the autism.

 What does vitamin B6 and magnesium therapy involve?